jphalimi/PythonForMIC/Doc/library/curses.rst

 .. method:: window.clear()

-   Like :meth:`erase`, but also cause the whole window to be repainted upon next call to :meth:`refresh`.
+   Like :meth:`erase`, but also causes the whole window to be repainted upon next call to :meth:`refresh`.